unifiedjs/collective/members.md

 as using, distributing, or selling), and activity such as code, comments, commits, edits, emails, issues, posts, pull requests, or tweets.

-Spaces includes any online or offline place such as email, GitHub, npm, Spectrum, or Twitter.
+Spaces includes any online or offline place such as email, GitHub, npm, or Twitter.

 Persons are further divided into two groups: users and members.
 A **member** is a person that is part of a team, a **user** is not.